Ger-23/whats_the_word/README.md

      - Clone repository.

-     - Create a new Heroku app.
+     - Create a new Heroku app by clicking New App.

+     - Create app name and set region to Europe then click Create App.

-     - Set the _Buildpacks_ to Python and _nodeJS_.
+     - In the app then go to settings and look at Reveal Config Vars.

-     - Set _key_ to PORT and _value_ to 8000.
+     - There set _key_ to PORT and _value_ to 8000.

-     - Link Heroku app to Github repository in Deploy section.

-     - Click Deploy Branch.
+     - Then Add Buildpacks and select Python and NodeJS.

+     - Next go to the Deploy Method in Deployment section and select Github.

+     - Below this search for What's The Word and click connect to link app to code.

+     - Lastly click Deploy Branch and wait for "App was deployed successully" message.

      - When build complete and successful click Open App.